slo1958/sl-xj-dataquery/README.md

 When the user runs the flow from the start step (or a flow that contains only a start step) the generated query calculates the total of all available measures.
 This behaviour persists until a group/split step is added to the flow.

 #### Handling of measures
+(click on the 'Aggregate' button to display this pagge)

 ![Screenshot 2025-02-24 at 14 21 45](https://github.com/user-attachments/assets/a3ac9473-4b4a-41a2-8436-c5d88605b061)